A Bayesian approach to modeling topic-metadata relationships: Methodological Improvements

 \subsection{Frequentist Beta Regression}

+As noted above, the linear regression approach is often used carelessly in the literature, neglecting that topic proportions are non-negative by definition. \citet{farrell2016corporate} and \citet{moschella2019central}, for instance, produce figures containing negative expected topic proportions, while \citet{cho2017anchoring}, \citet{chandelier2018content}, \citet{bohr2018key}, and \citet{heberling2019changing} display confidence bands partly covering negative values.

-We first attempt to improve the approach employed within the \texttt{stm} package by replacing the OLS regression with a regression model that assumes a dependent variable in the interval $(0,1)$.
+Therefore, we correct the approach employed within the \texttt{stm} package by replacing the linear regression with a regression model that assumes a dependent variable in the interval $(0,1)$.
 As shown by \citet{atchison1980logistic}, the Dirichlet distribution is well suited to approximate a logistic normal distribution, though inducing less interdependence among the different topics.
-In case of the Dirichlet distribution the univariate marginal distributions are Beta distributions.
-We thus perform a separate Beta regression for each topic proportion on $\mathbf{X}$, using a logit-link.\footnote{Note that the distribution of regression coefficient estimators is asymptotically normal for the Beta regression (\citealp{ferrari2004Beta}, p.\ 17).} This approach now corresponds to Algorithm \ref{algo_freq} where $g$ is the logistic sigmoid function.
+When employing a Dirichlet distribution, the univariate marginal distributions are Beta distributions.
+We thus perform a separate Beta regression for each topic proportion on $\mathbf{X}$, using a logit-link.\footnote{Note that the distribution of regression coefficient estimators is asymptotically normal for Beta regression \cite[p.17;][]{ferrari2004Beta}.} This approach now again corresponds to Algorithm \ref{algo_freq}, but with $g$ being the logistic sigmoid function in this case.\footnote{While runtime for estimating Beta regressions is considerably longer in relative terms, it is still short in absolute terms, which is why runtime concerns can be disregarded for the practical use of our approach.}